isinghrana/fabric-samples-healthcare/analytics-bi-directlake-starschema/quick-setup.md

 ***

-## Fabric Data Agents - Sample Questions to Chat with your data
+## Fabric Data Agent - Sample Questions to Chat with your data

-The quick setup will install two Fabric Data Agents.
-One will work with the Gold layer of the Lakehouse and the other will work with the Semantic Model.
-You can then compare the results and performance of both options.
+The quick setup will install a Lakehouse Fabric Data Agent that will work with the Gold layer of the Lakehouse.
 A few sample questions include:
    - What are the top 5 states by total drug costs?
    - What are the top 5 states by total drug costs for the year 2020?
    - Please share drug cost trends for Minnesota from the year 2015 to 2020